docker/docs/content/language/golang/configure-ci-cd.md

 3. Create a new **Repository secrets** named `DOCKER_USERNAME` and your Docker ID as value.

 4. Create a new [Personal Access Token (PAT)](../../security/for-developers/access-tokens.md/#create-an-access-token) for Docker Hub.
 You can name this token `docker-tutorial`.
-Make sure access permissions include Read, Write and Delete.
+Make sure access permissions include Read and Write.

 5. Add the PAT as a second **Repository secrets** in your GitHub repository, with the name `DOCKERHUB_TOKEN`.